boazsegev/iodine/examples/info.md

 For my next example, I'll author a chat room in 32 lines (including comments).

-I will use Iodine's pub/sub extension API to avoid the LiveList module and the timer thread (I don't need a timer, so I'll skip the [`Iodine.run_every` method](https://www.rubydoc.info/github/boazsegev/iodine/master/Iodine#run_every-class_method)).
+I will use Iodine's pub/sub extension API to avoid the LiveList module and the timer thread.
+I don't want a timer, so I'll skip the [`Iodine.run_every` method](https://www.rubydoc.info/github/boazsegev/iodine/master/Iodine#run_every-class_method).

 Also, I'll limit the interaction to WebSocket clients.
 Why? to show I can.